nothixy/cts-timetable-plasmoid/README.md

 This widget needs an API key from CTS, you can request one at https://www.cts-strasbourg.eu/fr/portail-open-data/

-Once you have your API key, just paste in the "Token" field of the configuration module
+Once you have your API key, just paste it in the "Token" field of the configuration module

 You can then monitor stops by their StopCode or LogicalStopCode.
 To list all available stops, run
 ```bash